-• types - the supported types for the variable.

-- value the default value assigned to the variable.
+- types the supported types for the variable. - value the default value assigned to the variable.
 If no value is provided, the variable is set as required. - field the field validator to be used for this variable.
 If no field argument is provided, it defaults to reframe.core.fields.TypedField.
-The provided field validator by this argument must derive from reframe.core.fields.Field. - loggable Mark this variable as loggable.
+The provided field validator by this argument must derive from reframe.core.fields.Field. - alias the target variable if this variable is an alias.
+This must refer to an already declared variable and neither default value nor a field can be specified for an alias variable. - loggable Mark this variable as loggable.
 If True, this variable will become a log record attribute under the name check\NAME, where NAME is the name of the variable. - kwargs keyword arguments to be forwarded to the constructor of the field validator.